beyondeye/Haxdroid/README.md

 The code supporting translating Android Widget to HaxeUI widget is limited to a small number widget, need more work to extend to more Widgets

-I am also considering the possibility of using a different haxe UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))
+I am also considering the possibility of using a different Haxe UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))

-I will be happy to hear about suggestion and request and open to collaborations
+I will be happy to hear about suggestions and requests and I am open to collaborations.